 - You don’t need your full address – city and state are enough.

-- Use your cell number – not your current work number or home number, and make sure your voice mail greeting is professional.
+- Use your cell number, not your current work or home number, and make sure your voicemail greeting is professional.

-- Don’t use your work email or an email address that sounds amateurish.
+- Don’t use your work email or an email address that sounds unprofessional.

-- If you have a substantial network and many endorsements, also include your LinkedIn URL.
+- If you have a substantial network and endorsements, include your LinkedIn URL.

 Create a career summary or branded statement

-Traditional resumes always started with an objective.
-This is the line that says what you’re looking for in a job.
+Traditionally, resumes always started with an objective.
+This section says what you’re looking for in a job.
 For instance, you may have something like this on your existing customer service resume:

 To obtain a customer service position that allows me to use my extensive experience interacting with customers in a consumer facing or B2B business environment to support company goals and initiatives.